Parts of Motherboard

 The good thing is, if your power supply only has 4 pins, it will still work just leave the other 4 connector vacant.
 Same goes to, if your power supply has 8 pins and the Motherboard only has 4, just split it apart to make two (2) 4 pins.
 Then, leave the other 4 pins and plug the other 4 into the Motherboard.

 I/O Input Output for Integrated Peripherals is a Motherboard’s built-in external connector.
 It is where the Mouse, keyboard, monitor, USB cable, Firewire, SPDIF, Audio jacks and other external devices are to be connected.

 Parts of Motherboard and their functions

 Learning the parts of Motherboard are not that hard, knowing each functions may be challenging but full of fun.
-We do hope that this Parts of Motherboard guide may help you familiarize and understand the basic and major parts of Motherboard and their functions.
+We do hope that this Parts of Mainboard guide may help you familiarize and understand the basic and major parts of Motherboard and their functions.

 We do appreciate your comments and suggestions to improve this guide or make it better.
 Your input is important to us.